alastair87-cyf/fundamentals-course/teacher-resources/instructor-notes-2.md

 Some tips:

-* Use Khan Academy platform: the student's haven't seen other editors so stick with what they know
+* Use Khan Academy platform: the trainee's haven't seen other editors so stick with what they know
 * Make sure that the code can be comfortably read from the back of the room
 * Every time you add/move/delete a line of code, say what you are doing out loud for every step.
 Then point it out again and show it's effect on the output
-  * This slows you down so that students can keep up and check they understand correct
+  * This slows you down so that trainees can keep up and check they understand correct
-* Ask the students for predictions of what they think will happen after you make a change
+* Ask the trainees for predictions of what they think will happen after you make a change
   * A good approach might be to write down the first few suggestions, then let them vote on what they think is correct

 Potential ideas for live coding: